Brain Tumor Typing and Brain Tumor Bank

 Brain tumors are complex, and some are very aggressive.
 Knowing as much as possible about the specific tumor in your brain can help your care team determine which treatments may be the most effective.

 One powerful diagnostic tool is brain tumor typing, an important part of your personalized treatment plan.
 We have a team of specialized brain tumor pathologists (neuro-pathologists) to perform and interpret the most advanced brain tumor tissue tests.
 We also store removed tumors to support research and identify future treatments.

 Learn more about our other tests for brain tumor diagnosis.

 Brain tumor typing

-Through brain tumor typing -- genetic and pathological testing of your brain tumor -- we can look for specific markers that may be causing tumor growth.
+Through brain tumor typing — genomic and pathological testing — we can look for specific markers that may be causing tumor growth.

-A large-scale analysis of our tumor bank specimens is underway.
-This study seeks to determine which genetic factors present in tumor cells may or may not be responsible for some people achieving long-term survival versus those who do not fare as well -- even though they have the same pathology, demographics and tumor features.
+- A large-scale analysis of our tumor bank specimens is underway.
+This study seeks to determine which genetic factors in tumor cells may or may not be responsible for the differences in outcomes.
+Some people achieve long-term survival while others do not fare as well – even with the same pathologies, demographics and tumor features.

-Ultimately, our brain tumor typing research is documented in published studies that show how this genetic analysis could improve treatment outcomes and improve quality of life.
+- Our brain tumor typing research is documented in published studies that show how genetic analysis could improve treatment outcomes and quality of life.